 Libraries are a great break from home because they offer free parking, free reading, and free peace.
 Many libraries also schedule free or low-cost classes and events.
-Double-check branch hours before you head out since budget cutbacks have led to reduced opening times.
+Double-check branch hours before you head out.

 National Museum of the Marine Corps

 The National Museum of the Marine Corps offers free entry and parking all year long.
 The museum shares the history of the Marine Corps through dramatic and interactive exhibits.
 The museum continues to expand its exhibit space, offering plenty of incentives for repeat visits.